Impact of control signal phase noise on qubit fidelity: Introduction

-Our approach is based on a two-step method: first, we generate a pseudorandom sequence of phase values distributed in agreement with the assumed (or measured) noise Power Spectral Density (PSD); then, such a sequence is used as an input for a numerical simulation of the evolution in time of the qubit state, performed with Qiskit-Dynamics~\cite{qiskit}.
-The final state reached by the qubit can then be compared with the one from an ideal, noiseless evolution.
-Simulations are repeated for different realizations of the same phase noise process (changing the seed used to generate the pseudorandom sequence) and averaged to obtain an estimate for the fidelity achievable with each considered choice of noise power spectral density.
+{Our approach is based on a two-step method.
+First, a colored phase noise process is synthesized from white Gaussian noise by linear spectral shaping (for example, see~\cite{Kasdin1995} for an application to power-law noise); the specific finite-impulse-response realization adopted here is described in the next section.
+Second, the resulting phase sequence is used as an input for a numerical simulation of the time evolution of the qubit state, performed with Qiskit-Dynamics~\cite{qiskit} } {(alternative tools exist in the literature, such as QuTiP~\cite{qutip}, used for example by Tong \textit{et al.}~\cite{tong} to study the effect of constant phase and frequency shifts and of other errors in the control signal).
+The final state reached by the qubit is compared with that from an ideal, noiseless evolution; simulations are repeated for 20 different realizations of the same phase noise process (changing the seed used to generate the pseudorandom sequence) and averaged, to obtain an estimate of the fidelity achievable for each considered noise PSD.}